Lessons#

 • Indexes lessons from configured directories

-• Matches lessons based on keywords and tools used
+• Matches lessons based on keywords, patterns, and tools used

 • Includes relevant lessons in conversation context